java/devjava-content/README.md

 ### Content License

-Contributors must sign the OCA which will be verified once there is a pull request created.
+Contributors must sign the Oracle Contributor Agreement ([OCA](https://oca.opensource.oracle.com/)) which will be verified once there is a pull request created.
 Contributed content is made available under the [UPL license](https://oss.oracle.com/licenses/upl/).
 You can find examples [here](https://dev.java/authors).

 ## Building the Site